 - 14. Through the Declaration Assessment Team (DAT), the Secretariat has continued to address the shortcomings in the Syrian Arab Republic's initial declaration. - 15.
 Before the change of government in the Syrian Arab Republic, the total number of outstanding issues reported by the Secretariat since 2014 stood at 26.
 Of these, seven had been resolved while 19 remained unresolved.
 The substance of the 19 outstanding issues remained a serious concern to the Secretariat as it involved large quantities of potentially undeclared or unverified chemical warfare agents and chemical munitions.
 In addition to this, the Syrian Arab Republic had yet to complete all of the measures specified in paragraph 5 of the Council decision adopted on 9 July 2020 (EC-94/DEC.2). - 16.
-During the reporting period, the Secretariat and the Syrian interim authorities continued their ongoing engagement.
-On 9 April 2025, the Secretariat notified the Permanent Representation of Qatar to the OPCW, as acting on behalf of the Syrian Arab Republic, of its intention to deploy a team of the Secretariat to the Syrian Arab Republic from 14 to 25 April 2025.
-The Syrian authorities agreed to the deployment. - 17.
-The aim of this deployment was to continue necessary activities required for establishing an OPCW presence in the Syrian Arab Republic on an adaptive and sustained basis, and to conduct declaration-related activities.
-These activities include site visits, depending on the accessibility of the locations, as well as interviews of personnel with knowledge of the Syrian chemical weapons programme.
+As reported previously, the Secretariat's team deployed to the Syrian Arab Republic in March and April 2025.
+The details of these deployments were provided to States Parties at a briefing held on 23 May 2025 at the OPCW Main Building.
+The briefing included the status of the Secretariat's mandated activities concerning the full elimination of the Syrian chemical weapons programme. - 17.
+During the March and April 2025 deployments, the Secretariat's team obtained new information related to the Syrian chemical weapons programme, and continues to analyse it within the context of all available information previously gathered by the Secretariat.